AhmedRaafat14/apiplatform-users-auth/README.md

     }
     ```

-    * Now, let is create our function like the followings:
+    * Now, let us create our function like the followings:
     ```php
     # api/src/Repository/UsersRepository.php